Your Holistic Home

 The healthy, holistic home approach

 I’m a business owner and a mom of 4 and over the past few years, my gym membership has been collecting dust.
-I have always been committed to personal wellness (even during my three pregnancies in three years) but the extra time required to get my traditional 90 minute gym workout went missing.
+I have always been committed to personal wellness (even during my three pregnancies in three years) but the extra time required to get my traditional 90-minute gym workout went missing.

 Even at 35, I was single and enjoyed what now seems to be unlimited hours of extra time to go the gym, run a 10k and go to a yoga class (sometimes all in the same day).

-I have always loved to workout but since having 3 babies and becoming a stepmom, every moment in my day is precious time.
+I have always loved to work out but since having 3 babies and becoming a stepmom, every moment in my day is precious time.

 This time was of course precious before but I have such a more heightened sense of how precious it is now that personal time is so limited.

-Because my husband and I both work from home, we have implemented some strategies and practices that have helped us keep our home clean, clear and healthy.
+Because my husband and I both work from home, we have implemented some strategies and practices that have helped us keep our home clean, clear, and healthy.
 Our mission is to be walking examples of wellness and leadership for our children and we are very mindful that a family philosophy is the grounding base for excellence.

-We have chosen to make happiness, freedom and health the core principles of our family lifestyle.
+We have chosen to make happiness, freedom, and health the core principles of our family lifestyle.
 There are simple strategies we’ve implemented that help us to stick to our integrity and keep ourselves functioning optimally for ourselves and our kids.

 Here are some of our simple strategies you can implement starting today to turn your home into a holistic hotspot:

-Treat your home as sacred space.
+Treat your home as a sacred space.

-The more space you have, the more you can breathe in life force.
+The more space you have, the more you can breathe in the life force.
 I also like to use vinegar and essential oils to clean my home.

 Create a holistic hotspot.

 Find a corner or a room in your home that is dedicated to holistic health.
-This area of your home should make you feel alive, healthy and vibrant.
-Infuse this area with art, natural fibers/flooring, natural light, natural scents (like essential oils) and anything that is meaningful to your well-being.
+This area of your home should make you feel alive, healthy, and vibrant.
+Infuse this area with art, natural fibers/flooring, natural light, natural scents (like essential oils), and anything that is meaningful to your well-being.